Hirurgo/health-advisers-portal/README.md

 ### Deploy

-Automatic deploay to [HA portal](https://wfefwefwef.000webhostapp.com/) on every push
+Automatic deploay to [HA portal](https://wfefwefwef.000webhostapp.com/) on every push (see progree in "Actions" tab)

 ### Local run